GravSphere2: A higher-order Jeans method for mass-modeling spherical stellar systems: Modeling stellar kinematics with GravSphere2

-To tackle this potential problem, and to make full use of the available kinematic information, much like how one can use PM velocity dispersions to constrain the second-order system, we extend this methodology by also considering the fourth-order velocity moments for the tangential and radial PM components, constraining also the fourth-order system.
-We show that this information can be then used to further constrain the system while allowing for a general treatment of $\beta'.$ As in Eq.~\eqref{eq:4los}, this leads to an expression for the tangential and radial fourth-order moments, which can be obtained (respectively) as:
+To tackle this potential problem and to make full use of the available kinematic information, similarly to how we can use PM velocity dispersions to constrain the second-order system, we extend this methodology by also considering the fourth-order velocity moments for the tangential and radial PM components, constraining also the fourth-order system.
+We show that this information can be then used to further constrain the system while allowing for a general treatment of $\beta'.$ As in Eq.~\eqref{eq:4los}, this leads to an expression for the tangential and radial fourth-order moments, which can be obtained (respectively) as

 and

 where

 and